Center for Immigration Studies

-The Center for Immigration Studies (CIS) is an anti-immigration think tank and a SPLC designated hate group.
-It favors far lower immigration numbers, and produces analyses to further those views.
-The CIS was founded by historian Otis L. Graham and eugenicist and white nationalist John Tanton.
-The organization was founded in 1985 as a spin-off from the Federation for American Immigration Reform, and is one of a number of anti-immigration organizations founded by Tanton, along with FAIR and NumbersUSA.
+The Center for Immigration Studies (CIS) is an American anti-immigration think tank.
+It favors far lower immigration numbers and produces analyses to further those views.
+The CIS was founded by historian Otis L. Graham alongside eugenicist and white nationalist John Tanton in 1985 as a spin-off of the Federation for American Immigration Reform (FAIR).
+It is one of a number of anti-immigration organizations founded by Tanton, along with FAIR and NumbersUSA.
+CIS has been involved in the creation of Project 2025.

 Reports published by CIS have been disputed by scholars on immigration, fact-checkers and news outlets, and immigration-research organizations.
 The organization had significant influence within the Trump administration, which cited the group's work to defend its immigration policies.
 The Southern Poverty Law Center designated CIS as a hate group with ties to the American nativist movement.
-CIS's lawsuit against the SPLC over the designation was dismissed.